 You can achieve high availability through physical load balancing or by load balancing handled within Ivanti Service Manager.
-For example, in the configuration shown in "Example of Ivanti Service Manager in an Enterprise Deployment" on page 12.
+For example, in the configuration shown in "Example of Service Manager in an Enterprise Deployment" on page 12.
 The Ivanti Service Manager components are connected to one or more load-balanced servers.
 In this example:

-- The Ivanti Service Manager web servers, which contain Ivanti Service Manager components that are user-facing, all connect to a physical load-balancing server. - The Ivanti Service Manager process servers, which contain Ivanti Service Manager components that are not user-facing, do not connect to a physical load-balancing server, but instead use a built-in load balancer.
-The escalation engine, workflow engine, and email server have built-in load-balancing mechanisms. - The Ivanti Service Manager web servers and process servers all connect to the same Ivanti Service Manager application database and configuration database.
-High availability for the Ivanti Service Manager databases is achieved through a cluster.
+- The Service Manager web servers, which contain Service Manager components that are user-facing, all connect to a physical load-balancing server. - The Service Manager process servers, which contain Service Manager components that are not user-facing, do not connect to a physical load-balancing server, but instead use a built-in load balancer.
+The escalation engine, workflow engine, and email server have built-in load-balancing mechanisms. - The Service Manager web servers and process servers all connect to the same Ivanti Service Manager application database and configuration database.
+High availability for the Service Manager databases is achieved through a cluster.

-Communication within the system, such as between a Ivanti Service Manager process server and a Ivanti Service Manager web server, does not require SSL.
+Communication within the system, such as between an Service Manager process server and an Service Manager web server, does not require SSL.
 However, external communication can use SSL.

 If you use SSL in your high-availability, load-balancing deployment, you must use a fully-qualified domain name for the server locations.
-See the instructions in "Optional SSL Configuration" on page 128.
+See the instructions in "Optional SSL Configuration" on page 137.
 In particular, in the SSL certificate field, you must enter a fully-qualified domain name.